mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 RepoDb.SqlServerBootstrap.Initialize();
 ```

+Or visit our [installation](http://repodb.net/tutorial/installation) page for more information.

 ## Special Arguments

-The arguments *qualifiers* and *usePhysicalPseudoTempTable* is provided at *BulkDelete*, *BulkMerge* and *BulkUpdate* operations.
+The arguments `qualifiers` and `usePhysicalPseudoTempTable` is provided at [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) operations.

-The argument *qualifiers* is used to define the qualifier fields to be used in the operation.
+The argument `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the *WHERE* expression of SQL Statements.
 If not given, the primary key (or identity) field will be used.

-The argument *usePhysicalPseudoTempTable* is used to define whether a physical pseudo-table will be created during the operation.
+The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (ie: *#TableName*) is used.

 ## Async Methods